Behaviors

 After a restart and the reinstallation of the product we now have the new field we added through the behavior:

-for it.
-Indexing is the action to make object data search-able.
-Plone stores available indexes in the database.
+To use this new "featured" information in searches and listings, we have to add an index to the plone_catalog.
+Indexing is the action to make object data searchable.
+Plone stores available catalog indexes in the database.

 Note

-First of all we have to decide which kind of Index we need to add for our new field.
-Often used index types are for example:
+First of all we have to decide which kind of index we need for our new field.
+Common index types are:

-DateIndex and DateRangeIndex store dates (Zope 2 DateTime objects) in searchable format.
+• DateIndex and DateRangeIndex store dates in searchable format.
 The latter provides ranged searches.

-Therefore we have a boolean field for the featured information it would be obvious to use the BooleanIndex for this.
+Because we have a boolean field for the featured information, it is obvious to use the BooleanIndex for this.

 1<?xml version="1.0"?>